Fiona's headshot

 Bruegel Senior Fellow

-Fiona M. Scott Morton is a Senior Fellow at Bruegel and the Theodore Nierenberg Professor of Economics at the Yale University School of Management.
-Her field of economics is industrial organization and within this field she focuses on empirical studies of competition.
-The topics of her current research are the economics of competition enforcement and competition in healthcare markets.
-From 2011-12 Professor Scott Morton served as the Deputy Assistant Attorney General for Economic Analysis (Chief Economist) at the Antitrust Division of the U.S. Department of Justice, where she helped enforce the nation’s antitrust laws.
-She frequently presents to, and advises, government agencies tasked with enforcing competition law.
+She is also the Theodore Nierenberg Professor of Economics at the Yale University School of Management (SOM).
+At Yale SOM she is currently teaching competition economics and at Yale Law School, antitrust law.
+From 2011-12 Professor Scott Morton served as the Deputy Assistant Attorney General for Economic Analysis (Chief Economist) at the Antitrust Division of the United States Department of Justice, where she helped enforce the nation’s antitrust laws.
 At Yale SOM she teaches courses in the area of competitive strategy and competition economics.
-She served as Associate Dean from 2007-10 and has won the School’s teaching award three times.
+She served as Associate Dean from 2007-10 and has won Yale's teaching award three times.
 She founded and directs the Thurman Arnold Project at Yale, a vehicle to provide more competition policy programming to Yale students and the wider competition community.
-Professor Scott Morton holds a BA from Yale and a PhD from MIT, both in Economics.
+Fiona holds a PhD in Economics from MIT.

 Disclosure of interests